Prostitution is a misdemeanor offense in Maryland.

 Pandering or receiving the earnings of a prostitute is also a misdemeanor but carries a stiff maximum penalty.
 The maximum penalty for pandering is 10 years in jail and/or a $10,000.00 fine.
 In addition to the above penalties, if a person is convicted of a prostitution or solicitation offense in Maryland and the victim is a minor, the law requires the defendant to register as a sex offender.
 The offender must register every six months for a period of 15 years.

 When charged with any criminal offense, the situation can be dire.
 The stress and anxiety alone can be incredibly difficult for someone to deal with.
 If you add to the problem poor legal representation, the situation can only get worse.
 When hiring any criminal defense lawyer, its important to look for someone who has experience practicing in the court you have been charged.
 Its also important to hire someone who will aggressively fight for your rights and is not afraid to challenge the government.

-Attorney Morgan Leigh has experience defending prostitution and sex offenses in Maryland.
-She is an aggressive advocate who will fight to ensure your rights are protected.
-If you or someone you know has been arrested and/or charged with a prostitution or solicitation offense in Maryland, contact Attorney Morgan Leigh today for a full case evaluation.
-She will go over your options and tell you exactly what to expect in your case.
+Attorney Paolo Gnocchi has experience defending prostitution and sex offenses in Maryland.
+He is an aggressive advocate who will fight to ensure your rights are protected.
+If you or someone you know has been arrested and/or charged with a prostitution or solicitation offense in Maryland, contact Attorney Paolo Gnocchi today for a full case evaluation.
+He will go over your options and tell you exactly what to expect in your case.